Wondering if you can find time to study alongside work, social life, family, and other commitments? Worried you won’t keep up? That’s understandable.

 Make your study mobile and digital

 These days you can study anywhere, anytime, thanks to online study.
-At Deakin you can supplement your on-campus study with online study, or study entirely online at our Cloud Campus.
-Participate in a class at home, read study materials on the way to work, or chat online with teachers and students.
+At Deakin you can supplement your on-campus study with online study, or study entirely online.
+Participate in a class at home, read study materials on the way to work, or chat online with teachers and students.#

 Set the pace of your education

 You don’t have to choose between study or work.
 Take advantage of flexible study options.
 Switch between part-time and full-time study as your life changes.
 Complete your studies faster with intensive study or by taking additional units in Deakin’s Trimester 3.
 Or put your degree on hold if you need a break.

 See what studying at Deakin is like and whether it will work for you.
 Enrol in a single unit and then decide whether to continue to a full course.
 The unit can count towards a degree later.